Irish Pavilion, Venice Biennale 2016

 In Collaboration with Niall McLaughlin Architects

 The 15th International Architecture Exhibition, curated by Alejandro Aravena for the Venice Biennale, is titled Reporting from the Front.
-It invites architects to bring to a broader audience lessons for how to improve the quality of people’s lives when ‘working on the margins, under tough circumstances, facing pressing challenges’.
+It invited architects to bring to a broader audience lessons for how to improve the quality of people’s lives when ‘working on the margins, under tough circumstances, facing pressing challenges’.
 Losing Myself, created for the Irish Pavilion, examines the challenge of dementia in the context of an increasing ageing population.

 Visitors enter our space at the end of the Arsenale through a gap in the partition walls.
 The room is darkened, in contrast with the projected brightness on the floor.
 The floor accommodates a 4.8m x 6.4m animated drawing of the Alzheimer’s Respite Centre, a building in Dublin designed by Niall McLaughlin Architects.
 The drawing shows multiple projected hands moving across the plane of the floor as they create fragments of a plan.
 They merge and overlap.
 These hands represent sixteen individuals inhabiting a series of rooms at the Alzheimer’s Centre.
 The projection consistently labours towards the clarity of a completed plan but falls short of achieving it.